 Wonder why I'm claiming this creme caramel, as it is also known, to be an Indian dessert?
 Strictly speaking, it's not, but it happens to be a crossover recipe of sorts that somehow found its way to Indian homes... and got adopted happily!
 When I was young, I was under the misconception that it was my mum's innovation.
 Turns out, most of my friends' mums also made it, and so did my mum-in-law, as I later discovered.
 My husband has his own set of memories associated with this particular dessert!

-If you love the convenience of making desserts in your instant pot, here's two more recipes you might like: rasmalai cake (a soft, spongy cake drenched in a creamy sauce), and bhapa doi (a cheesecake like dessert made with yogurt instead of cream cheese).
+If you love the convenience of making desserts in your instant pot, here are two very easy recipes you might like: fruit custard (seasonal fruits dipped in vanilla sauce sweetened with honey) and bhapa doi (a cheesecake like dessert made with yogurt instead of cream cheese).

 How to make caramel pudding

 In a small frypan or saucepan, mix together one-fourth cup sugar and two tablespoons water.
 Cook the solution on medium heat without stirring.
 Shake it if you want but don't stir.
 After two minutes, the solution will start bubbling and as the water evaporates, the sugar will turn dark and caramelize.
 As soon as it turns brown, pour the caramel into a dry mould or pyrex dish and let it cool and set.